Augmented Lagrangian for treatment of hanging nodes in hexahedral meshes: Introduction

-where $\boldsymbol{\lambda}$ is the force conjugate to the constraint $\mathbf{g}(\mathbf{u})=0$, and is refered to as the lagrange multiplier.
+where $\boldsymbol{\lambda}$ is the force conjugate to the constraint and is refered to as the lagrange multiplier.
 Although this method allows for the exact satisfaction of the constraint, the increase in number of degrees of freedom of the original system by the number of lagrange multipliers makes the augmentation computationally expensive.
+The perturbed Lagrangian formulation is